-Therefore, some scholars have recommended breastfeeding by the adoptive mother as a way of making him/her a milk-foster son/daughter, even by artificially inducing breast milk.17 This is a possible "heelah" (legal trick) according to many opinions.18 However, I disagree with legal tricks from a magasid perspective.
+Therefore, some scholars have recommended breastfeeding by the adoptive mother as a way of making him/her a milk-foster son/daughter, even by artificially inducing breast milk.
+This is a possible "heelah" (legal trick) according to many opinions.
+However, I disagree with legal tricks from a maqasid perspective.
 The partial and detailed moral rules of the hijab and men-women interaction should be observed as much as possible and given the relative circumstances.
 In the Quran: "Women advanced in years who do not hope for a marriage, there is no sin for them if they put off some of their clothes without displaying their ornaments" (24:60).
-Also (24:31): "And tell the believing women to lower their gaze and guard their private parts and not expose their adornment except that which normally appears thereof and to wrap their head covers over their chests and not expose their adornment except to their husbands, their fathers, their husbands' fathers, their sons, their husbands' sons, their brothers, their brothers' sons, their sisters' sons, their women, that which their right hands possess, or those males attached to them who have no physical desire, or children who are not yet aware of the private aspects of women.
-And let them not stamp their feet to make known what they conceal of their adornment.
-And turn to Allah in repentance, all of you, O believers, that you might succeed".
+A recent fatwa by the European Council for Fatwa and Research (quoted next) implied the same and stated that these rules cannot be an obstacle in the way of fulfilling the serious duty of caring for orphans in need.